srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 # SR Linux CLI: Wildcards and Ranges

-SR Linux CLI is likely one of the most advanced and user-friendly CLIs I have ever worked with.
-It shakes off the "industry standard" label and introduces a number of new concepts that make it easier for engineers to work with the configuration and state datastores of the system.
-One of these concepts is the ability to use wildcards and ranges in the CLI commands, and this is what we focus on in this post.
+The SR Linux Command Line Interface (CLI) stands out as one of the most advanced and user-friendly CLI systems I've encountered.
+It breaks away from the conventional "industry standard" and introduces several innovative concepts that greatly enhance the ease of configuring and managing the network operating system.
+Among these innovations are "CLI wildcards and ranges," which, once mastered, can significantly improve your overall experience and efficiency.

-The notion of wildcards and ranges is not new; a few CLI engines already offer support for ranges and/or wildcards.
-However, SR Linux'es implementation of ranges and wildcards notches it up a level, and in this post we will see in what way.
+The idea of using wildcards and ranges is not novel, as some CLI systems already include support for them.
+Nevertheless, SR Linux takes the concept of ranges and wildcards one step further, and in this post, we will explore how to harness their power effectively.

 <!-- more -->

-Conceptually, the wildcards/ranges idea is simple: instead of specifying a single value for a parameter, you can specify a range of values or a wildcard.
-For example, instead of specifying a single interface name, you can specify a range of interfaces, or you can specify a wildcard that matches multiple interfaces.
-The CLI engine should then expand the range or wildcard into a list of values and execute the command for each value in the list.
+In essence, the concept behind wildcards and ranges is straightforward: rather than defining a single value for a parameter, you have the flexibility to define a range of values or use a wildcard.
+For instance, rather than designating a single interface name, you can define a range of interfaces, or you can employ a wildcard that matches multiple interfaces.
+The CLI engine will then automatically expand the specified range or wildcard into a list of individual values and execute the command for each value in that list.

-But on SR Linux you don't have to choose between a range and a wildcard, you can mix and match them to one-up your CLI game.
+And on SR Linux you don't have to choose between a range and a wildcard, you can mix and match them to one-up your CLI game.

 ## Wildcards